ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 Alpine is the University of Colorado Boulder Research Computing's third-generation high performance computing (HPC) cluster.
 Alpine is a heterogeneous compute cluster currently composed of hardware provided from University of Colorado Boulder, Colorado State University, and Anschutz Medical Campus.
-Alpine currently offers 317 compute nodes and a total of 18,080 cores.

-Alpine can be securely accessed anywhere, anytime using OpenOnDemand or ssh connectivity to the CURC system.
+Alpine currently offers 382 compute nodes and a total of 22,180 cores.
+Alpine can be securely accessed anywhere, anytime using Open OnDemand or ssh connectivity to the CURC system.

 ### Alpine Quick-Start